TinosNitso/mpv-scripts/README.md

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)

 ## Standalone mpv (`mpv.conf`)
-It's also possible to double-click on `mpv.exe` or `mpv.app` & then drag & drop files & URLs directly on it, with all scripts fully active!
+It's also possible to double-click on `mpv.exe` or `mpv.app` & then drag & drop files & URLs directly on mpv, with all scripts fully active!
 This requires editing `mpv.conf`, like with Android.
 In Linux edit `~/.config/mpv/mpv.conf`.
 In MacOS go mpv→Preferences... & use only 1 line:

 `script=~/Desktop/mpv-scripts/`

-In Windows + SMPlayer `script=../` works.
-Create New Text Document `smplayer-portable\mpv\mpv\mpv.conf` with Notepad, containing only the 1 line.
-Then double-click `smplayer-portable\mpv\mpv.exe` & drag/drop files.
+In Windows + SMPlayer: Create New Text Document `smplayer-portable\mpv\mpv\mpv.conf` with Notepad, containing only the 1 line `script=../`.
+Then double-click `smplayer-portable\mpv\mpv.exe` & drag/drop files/URLs.
 Simpler than terminal commands!

-On-Screen-Controller script-opts `osc-timetotal` & `osc-timems` can also be set this way.
-Some opts must be set before any script loads.

 ## App Versions